axfor/bast/README.md

 ## Support for the validator

-` note：continue to add new validator `
+` note：will continue to add new validator `

  - date
  - email